SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Fixing Weaknesses in Register Allocation

-We present a product construction for a static analysis that reveals weaknesses like \Cref{section:counterexample} in register allocated programs.
-To motivate the following product construction, we inspect the existing simulations that work for register allocation under speculation-free semantics, and explain why they fail under speculative semantics.
-Intuitively, a simulation for register allocation matches a state~$\statec$ of the source program $\prog$ to a state~$\stated$ of the target program $\tra$ whenever the instruction is matched, $\statec \rinstinj \stated$, and the values of all registers and memory locations in $\statec$ and $\stated$ are equal up to relocation by $\regmap$.
-Relying on the memory safety of $\prog$ under speculation-free semantics, one can then prove that any instruction executed from $\stated$ can be replayed from $\statec$.
-The simulation preserves non-interference: Apart from the inserted shuffle instructions' leakage (which are constant adresses), the leakage that arises from execution in $\stated$ is equal to the leakage from $\statec$.
-The previous section showed that it is not enough to just extend this approach to speculating states: Speculation introduces unsafe memory accesses to $\regmap$-mapped stack locations in $\tra$.
-Such an access cannot be simulated by~$\prog$, as it has the accessed value in a register.
+We develop a static analysis that reveals weaknesses like the one in \Cref{section:counterexample}.
+The analysis operates on a product construction between source program and register-allocated program.
+To motivate the construction, we inspect the simulation for register allocation under speculation-free semantics, and explain what fails under speculative semantics.
+Under speculation-free semantics, a simulation for register allocation matches a state~$\statec$ of the source program $\prog$ to a state~$\stated$ of the target program $\tra$ whenever the instruction is matched, $\statec \rinstinj \stated$, and the values of all registers and memory locations in $\statec$ and $\stated$ are equal up to relocation~$\regmap$.
+When $\prog$ is memory safe, one can then prove that any instruction executed from $\stated$ can be replayed from $\statec$.
+The simulation preserves non-interference: Apart from the leakages inserted by shuffle instructions (which are constant addresses), the leakage that arises from execution in $\stated$ is equal to the leakage from $\statec$.
+The previous section showed that it is not enough to just extend this approach to speculating states: Speculation introduces unsafe memory operations that access the $\regmap$-mapped stack locations in $\tra$.
+Such an access cannot be simulated by the source program~$\prog$, as it has the accessed value in a register where the memory operation cannot access it.
 As a result, if we executed $\prog$ and $\tra$ in parallel we will eventually see speculating states $\nstatec$ and $\nstated$ with different values in registers of $\nstatec$ and their $\regmap$-mapped location in $\nstated$.
-Further execution then propagates those differences to other locations.
+Further execution propagates the differences to other locations.